Safari

 Top 15 Terminal Commands for Hidden Mac OS X Settings

-There is a huge amount of hidden settings for Mac OS X and its applications that aren't accessible from preferences dialog boxes or the System Preferences.
+There are a huge amount of hidden settings for Mac OS X and its applications that aren't accessible from preferences dialog boxes or the System Preferences.
 Applications such as Tinkertool and Mac Pilot allow you to access some of these, but the real flexibility is from the Terminal.
 From here it is possible to edit any preferences file for any application on your Mac.

 Feel free to add any of your favourites in the comments.

-1. defaults write com.apple.Dock showhidden -bool YES
+defaults write com.apple.Dock showhidden -bool YES

 Translucent dock icons hidden applications

-3. defaults write com.apple.dashboard devmode YES
+defaults write com.apple.iTunes invertStoreLinks -bool YES

 Dashboard Widget on Desktop

-4. defaults write com.apple.mail PreferPlainText -bool TRUE
+defaults write com.apple.mail PreferPlainText -bool YES

-Sets expanded save dialogs as default (showing column/list view of folders rather than a drop down menu).
+5. Set expanded save dialogs as default (showing column/list view of folders rather than a drop down menu).
 Replace TRUE with FALSE to reverse.

-Displays the currently chosen screen saver to be shown as the desktop background.
+6. Display the currently chosen screen saver to be shown as the desktop background.
 Press Control-C or Command-. to stop.
 More details here.

-7. defaults write /Library/Preferences/com.apple.loginwindow AdminHostInfo SystemVersion
+defaults write /Library/Preferences/com.apple.loginwindow AdminHostInfo SystemVersion

-Displays useful system stats in the login window.
-More details here.
 Replace "SystemVersion" with one of the following for different stats:

 SystemBuild